RAKWireless/tutorials-and-guides/Temperature and Humidity Monitor/README.md

 ## Introduction

-This project include the code for a professional IoT project related with monitoring temperature and humidity, it uses a Environment Sensor BOSCH BME680, to determine temperature and humidity in a indoor environment.
+This project includes the code for a professional IoT project related to monitoring temperature and humidity, it uses an Environment Sensor BOSCH BME680, to determine temperature and humidity in a indoor environment.
 The communication will be done using LoRaWAN and NB-IoT.

 ## Hardware

-For this tutorial the next materials will be necessary:
+For this tutorial, the next materials will be necessary:

 [WisBlock Core RAK4631](https://store.rakwireless.com/products/rak4631-lpwan-node)